n0-computer/iroh/README.md

 </div>
 <br/>

 Iroh is a protocol for syncing & moving bytes.
 Bytes of any size, on any device.
-At it's core, it's a peer-2-peer network built on a _magic socket_ that establishes [QUIC](https://en.wikipedia.org/wiki/QUIC) connections between peers.
+At its core, it's a peer-2-peer network built on a _magic socket_ that establishes [QUIC](https://en.wikipedia.org/wiki/QUIC) connections between peers.
 Peers request and provide _blobs_ of opaque bytes that are incrementally verified by their BLAKE3 hash during transfer.

 ## Using Iroh